kevmck451/acoustic_camera/TestScripts/camera/picam/readme.md

   - 3.12.
 Recording to a circular stream
   - this would be good for if confident detection made, start recording video
 - 9_test.py:
+  - not totally worked out, but if needed will come back
+- 10_test.py:
+  - 3.14.
+Overlays